The best books of the year, as selected by Los Angeles Public Library staff. For more book lists and featured book reviews, check LAPL Reads.

 André Leon Talley is one of the best educated fashion journalists, who has been analyzing and reporting about fashion for over 40 years.
 And, he has seen it all, and then some.
 Without pettiness or anger, he melds memoir and fashion history.

 A playful history of what makes Los Angeles unique.
 This looks at the cultural, economic, technological, social anomalies and literature of the City of Angels.
-From surf-girls to the Manson murders to JPL.
+From surfer-girls to the Manson murders to JPL.

 What are cowboys, with stables, horses, and riding gear, doing in the city?
 These friends are doing good things for themselves and the community, by putting the kibosh on racial and neighborhood stereotypes, and instilling a sense of purpose and pride in children, teens, and adults.